iRaul/web-tweeps/README.md

 | Zeno Rocha | [@zenorocha](https://twitter.com/zenorocha) | Born to create & share.
 Creator of clipboard.js and dracula-theme.  |

 ## CSS
-*This includes also Web Designers who code in HTML & CSS and are very good at it.* 😎
+*This includes also Web Designers who code like pros in HTML & CSS.* 😎

 | Name  | Twitter | About |
 | ------------- | ------------- | ------------- |